espocrm/documentation/docs/development/select-builder.md

 Available as of v6.2.0.

-Select builder builds select queries for ORM.
+The Select Builder builds select queries for ORM.
 Applies search parameters (passed from frontend), ACL restrictions, filters, etc.

+See all available methods in the class `Espo\Core\Select\SelectBuilder`.

 Usage example (building a query):